Social-Media-Capstone/Social-Media-Engagement-Forecasting/README.md

 ## Goals <a name="goals"></a>

-analyze  top four different categories from popular platform TikTok.
-Engineer features from the project's README.md file using TF and IDF, as well as the occurrance of certain keywords inside of a document.

 ### Deliverables <a name="deliverables"></a>

-- Report notebook titled `Report.ipynb`
+- Report notebook titled `final_report.ipynb`
-- Google/canva Slides presentation consisting content slides.
-- project webpage
+- Slide presentation for technical and non-technical skateholders
+- Webpage with interactive dashboard
-- project white paper
+- Project white paper for non-technical audience

 ## Reproducing this project <a name="requirements"></a>